2000bera/web/README.md

 # Creating my portfolio

-This is my exercise on my front end learning that will contain all of my projects I will do
+This is my exercise on my front end learning that will contain all of my projects that I will do